Exploring the boundary between high art and “trash” culture

 *The screening of Apollon contains material that some viewers may find extreme or disturbing.
 Viewer discretion is advised.

 *Workshop participants will gather at the venue while Holzinger teaches online.
-Full details will be announced at a later date.
+Full details here.

 3.6 (Sat) 15:30